 Division of Appeals

 600 E. Broad Street, Suite 1300

 You may visit www.dmas.virginia.gov/#/appealsresources to set up an account on the Appeals Information Management (AIMS) portal.
 This will allow you to track and manage your appeal online, view important dates and notices, and submit documentation.

 Your language, your format

-It’s important to understand your rights when it comes to grievances and appeals.
+You need to understand your rights when it comes to complaints/grievances and appeals.
 Do you need info in another language?
-Just call us at 1-855-242-0802 (TTY: 711).
+Just contact us.
 We’re here for you 24 hours a day, 7 days a week.
 We’ll share this info in your primary language.
 You can also get info other formats, like large print or braille.